-The purpose of this book is to show the continuity of the inner Light and Sound Path down through the ages by profiling some of the Light and Sound Masters who have been true channels for this pure river of Sound.
+This book’s purpose is to show the continuity of the inner Light and Sound Path through the ages by profiling some of the Light and Sound Masters who have been true channels for this pure river of Sound.
 It is a path of love and devotion with the goals of Self and God realisation.
-These Masters have given the same spiritual principles to their students, with some outer differentiation due to their culture and the age in which they lived.
-There is only one Inner Master, the eternal Son of God, but there have, and will continue to be, many historical Masters.
-They are the ‘word made flesh,’ and whilst great respect is due to these loving, humble and powerful God-realised souls, they always refer their students to the one Inner Master as the true guide and way-shower.
+These Masters have given the same spiritual principles to their students, with some outer differentiation due to the culture and time period in which they lived.
+There is only one Inner Master, but there have, and will continue to be, many historical Light and Sound Masters.

 It is very inspiring to know that this Light and Sound Path is not new but has always existed, a golden thread weaving through different cultures throughout the Ages.
 It is about awakening to a deep abiding love – an unemotional love that fills our entire Being.
 The term ‘Master’ can have a negative connotation to many people in the Western world today.
 However, a true Master-teacher’s mission is to assist our true self, Soul, in attaining its own Mastership.

-This writer’s research has taken her through many time spans and cultures – from China, to Persia (now Iran), to India, to Ladakh (little Tibet), as well as England and Scotland in the United Kingdom.
-She also researched the cultures of their times, particularly for Hafez and Rumi’s profiles, to understand some of the symbology within their poetry.
+This writer’s many years of research has taken her through different time spans and cultures – from China, to Persia (now Iran), to India, to Ladakh (little Tibet), as well as England and Scotland in the United Kingdom.
+She also researched the cultures of their times, particularly for Hafez and Rumi’s profiles, to understand some of the spiritual symbology within their poetry.
 In the case of Rumi she learned that there is a difference between translations and versions – many versions of accurate translations have been misinterpreted.